Homemade Detoxifying Bath Salts to Remove Toxins

 In a hot bath, dissolve the Epsom salts and add the essential oils.
 For the clay, you can either:

-1. Mix the clay in a small amount of water until the clumps dissolve in a glass jar (avoid using metal utensils).
-Add to the bath and soak for 40-60 minutes.
+- Mix the clay in a small amount of water until the clumps dissolve in a glass jar (avoid using metal utensils as this will interact with the clay properties).
+Then, add the mix to the bath and soak in the water for 40 to 60 minutes.

-2. Mix the clay with a small amount of water to form a paste.
-Stand in your bath and rub the clay all over your body to create a mask on the skin.
-Let it dry for 5 minutes before sitting down in the water.
-This will help to pull toxins from the skin.
-Soak in the bath for 40-60 minutes (you can use a wash cloth to scrub the clay off while you’re soaking).
+- Mix the clay with a small amount of water to form a paste.
+Then, stand in your bath, and rub the clay all over your body to create a thin mask on the skin.
+Let it dry for five minutes before sitting down in the water.
+This will help to pull toxins out from the skin.
+From there, soak in the bath for 40 to 60 minutes (you can use a wash cloth to scrub the clay off while you’re soaking).

 To make:

-1. Add the Epsom salts, baking soda, essential oils and vanilla-infused jojoba oil to a bowl and mix together until all the ingredients are combined.
+- Add the Epsom salts, baking soda, essential oils and vanilla-infused jojoba oil to a bowl and mix the ingredients together to combine.

-2. Store in a glass jar or air-tight container.
+- Store the mixture in a glass jar or airtight container.

-3. Use one spoonful per bath and soak for 40-60 minutes.
+- Use one spoonful per bath and soak in the water for 40 to 60 minutes.

 This bath is great for boosting magnesium levels, soothing irritated skin, and detoxing.